manirajchahal/homelab/camera_stream/README.md

 # Homelab Camera Stream (RTSP-only)

-This folder runs a USB webcam on a Raspberry Pi (or similar Linux host) and exposes it as an RTSP stream via MediaMTX + FFmpeg.
+This folder runs a USB webcam on a Raspberry Pi and exposes it as an RTSP stream via MediaMTX + FFmpeg.

+This is used to view the display on my physical homelab when configuring it remotely.

 ## Features
 - ✅ Simple config